-- 6.1.5 Other Programs
+6.1.5 Other Programs

-- 6.1.5.1 VA and Voc Rehab
+6.1.5.1 VA and Voc Rehab

-- V.A.
+V.A.
 Certification

-Certification on veteran's files should be done each semester.
+Certification on veteran's files will be done each semester.
 Students who are receiving VA benefits must notify the Financial Aid Office that they want to receive their benefits each semester.
-VA Form 22-5490 (Exhibit 12K) serves as the initial application for benefits.
+VA Form 22-5490 or 22-1995 may serve as the initial application for benefits and should be done through the E-Benefits site: